Competitions & Contests

 Project Scope

-Up to 20 artists will be selected to participate in this revitalizing, healing art project.
-The goal is to transform 15 unique inpatient units and 5 adjacent spaces on the childhood cancer and blood disorders ward of Children's Hospital into vibrant, healing environments that spark comfort, joy and imagination.
+Through this Art Call, up to 20 artists will be selected to participate in this revitalizing, healing art project.
+The goal is to transform 15 inpatient rooms and adjacent spaces on the childhood cancer and blood disorders ward of Children's Hospital into vibrant, healing environments that spark comfort, joy and imagination.

 Emotional Goals & "Let's Make Anything Possible" Feeling